 Staff Burnout Detection and Prevention

-Nurse burnout is a crisis costing the healthcare industry billions annually in turnover and diminished care quality.
+Nurse burnout costs the healthcare industry billions annually in turnover and diminished care quality.
 AI-powered RTLS can analyze staff movement patterns — time spent on high-demand tasks, frequency of interruptions, time pressure across shift cycles — to identify early indicators of burnout risk at the individual and team level.
 Managers receive actionable intelligence to intervene before staff reach the point of crisis.

-Read more: Download the Penguin white paper on AI and nurse burnout prevention
+Download the Penguin white paper on AI and nurse burnout prevention →

 Hand Hygiene and Infection Control Intelligence